matteoserva/memory_efficient_dreambooth/README.md

     The EFFICIENT_TRAINER is set to 1 to use the most efficient setup I found.
     For a bit more precise training use 0.

+    PARALLEL_TRAINING.
+If 0, the execution is alternating between cpu and gpu If set to 1, the gpu and secondary device will run in parallel.
+    Parallel training doesn't increase VRAM.